Photo courtesy of Peychaud’s Bitters on Facebook

 Where to buy: Local stores; Pat O’Brien’s, 718 St. Peter St.; wine and liquor shops.

-If you’re a fan of this drink, you can find the famous Pat O’Brien’s hurricane mix in many local grocery stores and at Pat O’Brien’s French Quarter outpost.
-All you need to do is add ice and equal parts of rum and the mix.
+If you’re a fan of this drink, you can find the famous Pat O’Brien’s hurricane mix in many local grocery stores and at Pat O’Brien’s French Quarter outpost on St. Peter St. All you need to do is add ice and equal parts of rum and the mix.